ABOUT THE TOPIC

 ABOUT THE OUTCOME

-The results from this study showed that in 2011 and 2012, UK universities contributed a lot to the UK economy.
-Kingston University located in London was one of the universities who noticed the importance of research collaborations for UK eco-system.
+The results of this study showed that UK universities contributed a lot to the UK economy.
+Kingston University-London was one of the universities who noticed the importance of research collaborations for UK eco-system.
 With a total of 554 start-ups in its portfolio, Kingston University still has a leading position in the research partnership of the ecosystem in the United Kingdom.
 Moreover, the survey revealed that engagement with a large business increases with 6% in 2012.

 ABOUT THE RESEARCH

-The survey showed that most of those research partnership included the following: Universities offering their service to business, usage of research knowledge in business or delivery in training and consultancy.
-The engagement of universities with large business increased by approximately 6%.
-The increase resulted in an income of £343 million in the years 2010 and 2011.
-What’s more, the organization in the public and tertiary-sector use research partnerships for consultancy, training and to have access to intellectual property.
+The survey showed that most research partnerships included Universities offering their service to business, usage of research knowledge in business or delivery in training and consultancy.
+The engagement between universities with large business increased by 6%.
+Organizations in the public and tertiary-sector use research partnerships for consultancy, training and to have access to intellectual property.

 ABOUT THE PARTNERS

-The partners in this survey included Kingston University, London, business in various types of sectors.
-The survey was carried out by a third party, whose name was not mentioned in the source.
+The partners included Kingston University, London, and business in various types of sectors.

 The survey was carried out on the 11th of May 2013.
 The article was published in June 2013.